If you have questions about Sheriff Sales please call (812) 434-6645

 or email us by clicking this link

 A Sheriff Sale is the result of a court ordered bank foreclosure for the non-payment of standard monthly mortgage.
-In Jackson County, this sale is scheduled once each month (generally the second Tuesday of the month).
+In Jackson County, this sale is scheduled once each month (generally the first Tuesday of the month).
 This type of sale should not be confused with “Tax Sales” which are held by the Treasurer’s Office for non-payment of real estate taxes.

 Bidders must have the funding available on the day of the sale.
 All bids must be paid IN FULL no later than 2:00 pm on the day of the sale by certified cashier’s check or bank check made payable to the Sheriff of Jackson County.
 Letters of credit or other letters of verification are not accepted.
 All properties sold by the Sheriff’s Office by court order are sold “as is.”
 It is the buyer’s responsibility to ensure that the buyer is aware of all legalities of such a purchase.